-In response to the COVID-19 health and safety emergency, the General Assembly and Governor approved budget language allowing public bodies to hold meetings virtually to conduct ordinary business.
-This flexibility has enabled the Authority to approve funding appropriations that keep transportation improvements moving forward.
-We support permanent flexibility to hold meetings electronically that are accessible to the public when health and safety concerns are present.
+Budget language that allows public bodies to hold meetings virtually has enabled the Authority to approve funding appropriations that kept transportation improvements moving forward.
+We support permanent flexibility to hold meetings electronically that are accessible to the public when health and safety concerns are present and examination of additional flexibility outside of states of emergencies.